Q: What is the best time of day to go paddling?

 Q: Do you have a demo day or a way to try before you buy?

 A: Yes.
-We have at least one of most everything we carry available to rent.
+We have **almost** one of most everything we carry available to rent.
 If you decide to buy your own kayak or SUP, you can apply up to two days of rental fees toward the retail price.
 We don’t do a specific “Demo Day,” since every day is a demo day.
-Call ahead to reserve a specific watercraft.
+Call ahead to reserve a specific watercraft. *Due to the high demand for watersports during Covid-19, we have adjusted our demo fleet.
+Please call for our new inventory.